-The Jacobs School of Music offers three undergraduate bachelor's degree programs: the Bachelor of Music degrees in performance, composition, early music, and jazz studies; the Bachelor of Science degrees in music and an outside field, recording arts, and ballet; and the Bachelor of Music Education degrees in choral teaching, general music teaching, instrumental teaching-band, and instrumental teaching-strings.
+The Jacobs School of Music offers three undergraduate bachelor's degree programs: the Bachelor of Music degrees in performance, composition, early music, and jazz studies; the Bachelor of Science degrees in music and an outside field, recording arts, and ballet; and the Bachelor of Music Education degrees in choral teaching, general music teaching, instrumental teaching- band, and instrumental teaching strings.
 Detailed definitions for these music education tracks appear under listings for the individual curricula.

 A minimum of 120 credit hours is required for all music undergraduate degrees.
 Total credit hours for some degrees may be higher because of specific requirements.
+No course may be used to fulfill two requirements except where noted.